 - Basic tool kit and tire pump (may be provided by bike rental company)

-There’s no charge to ride Le P’tit Train du Nord, which is open from May to October.
+There’s no charge to ride Le P’tit Train du Nord, which is open to cyclists from May to October.
 Autobus Le Petit Train Du Nord rents bikes and both it and Cyclo-Gîtes arrange multi-day trips with lodgings and meals.

 Distance covered: 55 km